Zazbabe/Zazbabe/readme.md

 ## About Me 😄

-Hi, I'm Zazzy Zaz!
+Hi, I'm Zazbabe, also known as Sandra!
 I'm a passionate developer with a knack for creating efficient, scalable solutions.
 My journey in tech spans web development, automation, and data analysis.
 I'm always excited to learn new technologies and collaborate on exciting projects.

 - 🌱 I’m currently exploring **Machine Learning** and **Data Visualization**.